ericsia/vscode-python-snippet-pack-2.0/README.md

 ## Release Notes

-This extension aim to cover as many new Python3 method as possible, please help to contribute.
+This extension aim to cover as many new Python3 method make it as complete as possible, please help to contribute from github.

 ### For more information